© 2008 Steve Campsall

 Full Contents - Home Page

-In GCSE Writing to Advise, you will be asked to write about a real-world task such as, 'Write an article for your school magazine in which you advise its readers how they could... welcome newcomers/lead healthier lives/lead greener lives'.
+For your course, you will be asked to write about a real-world task such as, 'Write an article for your school magazine in which you advise its readers how they could... welcome newcomers/lead healthier lives/lead greener lives', etc.

-When you asked to write to advise, your purpose is:
+When you are asked to write to advise, your purpose is:

 • to provide interesting and informative guidance on a topic specified in the exam question.